Signaling of the New York City Subway: QBL West

 On December 15, 2014, a contract to provide consulting services to support the installation of CBTC was awarded to Systra Engineering.
-Following the success of the Culver Line CBTC test track, the MTA awarded a $205.8 million contract for the installment of phase one to Siemens on August 24, 2015 and Thales on August 31, 2015.
+Following the success of the Culver Line CBTC test track, the MTA awarded a $205.8 million contract for the installment of phase one to Siemens on August 24, 2015, and Thales on August 31, 2015.
 These two suppliers were the only MTA-qualified suppliers that could install CBTC on New York City Transit tracks.
 Seven of eight interlockings in the first-phase section of the line would be upgraded under this contract.
 In conjunction with the project, 309 four- or five-car sets of R160s will receive Trainguard MT CBTC, the same CBTC system installed on trains assigned to the BMT Canarsie Line, which will be compatible with the SelTrac CBTC system installed on the tracks.
 Of the 309 units set to be converted for CBTC-compatibility, 305 will receive new onboard equipment, which NYCT contractors will install in 301 of these 305 units.
 As of June 2019, 155 units had been retrofitted.
 As of April 2022, the number of R160 sets with CBTC had been increased to 335, of which 310 units were already equipped.

 Planning for phase one started in 2015 and was complete by February 2016, with major engineering work following in November 2016.
 On December 22, 2016, as part of the second phase of CBTC installation on the Queens Boulevard Line, L.K.
 Comstock & Company Inc. was awarded the $223.3-million contract to upgrade existing signals and install communications, fiber-optic, and CBTC infrastructure for the new signal system.
 The core of phase one was originally supposed to be completed by 2020 or 2021.
 However, by April 2018, the MTA projected that most of the infrastructure from 50th Street to Union Turnpike would be substantially completed by mid-2022.
 The testing of the integrated Siemens/Thales system began in August 2018 and was completed by May 2019, followed by the start of train-operator training simulations in June 2019.
 As of November 2018, phase one was to be substantially completed by March 2021, followed by phase two in July 2022.
 On March 26, 2019, Systra's contract to provide consulting services was extended by 23 months to support the extension of CBTC from Union Turnpike to 179th Street on the Queens Boulevard Line and to Jamaica Center on the IND Archer Avenue Line (QBL East).
 By November 2020, various difficulties and delays had pushed back the substantial completion date to the third or fourth quarter of 2021.
 A consultant for the MTA predicted that the CBTC system could not be activated as planned in March 2021 because of a lack of immediate funding and a shortage of CBTC-equipped trains.
 The forecast was then pushed back to the fourth quarter of 2021.
 The final section was activated in February 2022.
+ATO operation commenced in early March 2024.